rodlie/powerkit/README.md

 ## Usage

-powerkit is a user session daemon and should be started during the X11 startup session.
+powerkit is an user session daemon and should be started during the X11 startup session.
 If your desktop environment or window manager supports XDG auto start then powerkit should automatically start, if not you will need to add powerkit to your startup file (check the documentation included with your desktop environment or window manager).

  * In Fluxbox add ``powerkit &`` to the ``~/.fluxbox/startup`` file
  * In Openbox add ``powerkit &`` to the ``~/.config/openbox/autostart`` file.